Acacia Systems changed its name from Acacia Research in 2018 but this has not diminished the company’s commitment to Research and Development.

 We understand that modern mission and combat system management systems are essentially advanced data processing platforms equipped with state-of-the-art instrumentation and sensors.
 The sophisticated sensors will form the basis of the next-generation combat system.
 However, technological progress also necessitates the development of new techniques for filtering and fusing information from the sensors so that the combat systems can extract maximum utility from the sensed data.

-Recent breakthroughs in Artificial Intelligence, such as the celebrated deep learning methodology, have resulted in unprecedented progress in smart autonomous systems.
+Recent breakthroughs in Machine Learning, such as the celebrated deep learning methodology, have resulted in unprecedented progress in smart autonomous systems.
 Google’s driverless cars are a pertinent example of the disruption caused by the new technology.
 The natural progression of Artificial Intelligence technology in Defence is toward smart sensor systems.

 Partnership with University of Adelaide’s Institute of Machine Learning